yunkaikuo/hello-world/README.md

 # hello-world
 Hi,I am Julia!
-I am learning python to do more scalable data analysis.
+I am learning python to do some scalable data analysis.